Symantec/Dominator/cmd/vm-control/README.md

 # vm-control
 A utility to manage Virtual Machines (VMs).

-The *vm-control* creates and manages VMs by communicating with a *Hypervisor*.
+The *vm-control* utility creates and manages VMs by communicating with a *Hypervisor*.
 It is typically run on a desktop, bastion or build machine.

 ## Usage
 *vm-control* supports several sub-commands.
 There are many command-line flags